MyPokedex/MyPokedex.github.io/README.md

 Makes use of RESTful api https://pokeapi.co/

-Fetches 806 Pokemon data and allows user to navigate using a search bar, dropdown menu, or arrow buttons.
+Fetches 802 Pokemon data and allows user to navigate using a search bar, dropdown menu, or arrow buttons.
+(No Sword and Shield pokemon data from api)

 Future Plans:

 - More information on each Pokemon

-- List all Pokemon and their descriptions on same page and add filters
+- Add filters